Joeshmoe03/ASL-classification/README.md

 ## **Repo Structure**

-- train.sbatch: batch file for submitting training and other high compute jobs to HPC Slurm scheduler.
+- **train.sbatch**: batch file for submitting training and other high compute jobs to HPC Slurm scheduler.
-- train.py: a script version that is runnable in our batch file for high performance computer training.
+- **train.py**: a script version that is runnable in our batch file for high performance computer training.
-- exploratory_analysis.ipynb: the working file for all visualizations.
+- **exploratory_analysis.ipynb**: the working file for all visualizations.
-- model_experimentation.ipynb: working file for testing and making models.
+- **model_experimentation.ipynb**: working file for testing and making models.
-- util: a directory containing important utility that will be used to efficiently and effectively adapt our code for memory/data management constraints, custom transforms, directory functions, model utilities, the trainloop.
+- **util**: a directory containing important utility that will be used to efficiently and effectively adapt our code for memory/data management constraints, custom transforms, directory functions, model utilities, the trainloop.
-- model: a directory storing tf models and their weights if interested in pretraining
+- **model**: a directory storing tf models and their weights if interested in pretraining.
+Weights should be saved to ./model/weights/VGG.weights.h5 and models as ./model/VGG.py for example.
-- figures: containing visualizations made from notebooks or with comet_ml
+- **figures**: containing visualizations made from notebooks or with comet_ml

 ## **Dependencies**

-- comet_ml
-- sklearn
-- tensorflow (preferably w/ gpu compatibility): "pip install tensorflow[and-cuda]"
-- numpy
-- pandas
-- opencv-python
-- tqdm
-- matplotlib
+See requirements.txt.
+I recommend setting up some kind of environment.
+Consider [conda](https://docs.conda.io/en/latest/)